 - the comment associated to the mark, if it exists.

-Several buttons are available to perform the actions permitted by the mark’s state.
+For each mark, several buttons are available to perform the actions permitted by the mark’s state.

 Two types of statistics can be produced: